A peer dispute is when a student brings a complaint against another student.

 Resident Dean

-• If the allegations, being true, might constitute a violation of the rules of the Faculty of Arts and Sciences outlined in the Harvard College Student Handbook; and
+- If the allegations, being true, might constitute a violation of the rules of the Faculty of Arts and Sciences outlined in the Harvard College Student Handbook; and

-• Whether further investigation is likely to enable the Board to resolve the case.
+- Whether further investigation is likely to enable the Board to resolve the case.

 If charges are put forward, the case will be referred to a subcommittee.
-Subcommittees are typically made up of two or three board members.
-Both the respondent and complainant will have the opportunity to individually meet with the subcommittee to discuss what happened or ask any questions.
+Subcommittees are typically made up of two (or more) members of the Administrative Board.
+Both the respondent and complainant will have the opportunity to individually meet with the Subcommittee to discuss what happened or ask any questions.

-• Meeting with the subcommittee is optional: If a student meets with the subcommittee, they can participate as much or as little as they feel comfortable.
+- Meeting with the Subcommittee is optional: If a student meets with the Subcommittee, they can participate as much or as little as they feel comfortable.
 The Administrative Board will not make any assumptions about the case based on whether or not the student participates.

-• Students meet separately with the subcommittee: Students will never be in the same room or asked to confront each other directly during the investigation process.
+- Students meet separately with the Subcommittee: Students will never be in the same room or asked to confront each other directly during the investigation process.

 Subcommittee Report